 - Some visa applications are put under administrative processing.
 You will be advised of this requirement when you apply.
 For more details, go here: https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/administrative-processing-information.html

-Here is information to help you prepare for Orientation and starting at Rensselaer.
+Here is information to help you complete immigration requirements and prepare for starting at Rensselaer.

 Immigration regulations require you to check-in with your Designated School Official (DSO) to maintain your immigration status.
 All new international students and scholars are required to complete an Electronic Check-In with ISSS after arrival to the U.S.